gitter-badger/platform_lib_ruby/README.md

 ## Installation

+You'll need to clone the repo and cd into the directory.
+Then run these:

+    $ bundle install
+    $ rake install

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile (if writing code):

     gem 'platform_lib_ruby'

-And then execute:
+## Updating

+Navigate to the working directory, and run the following:

+    $ gem uninstall platform_lib
+    $ git pull
-    $ bundle
+    $ bundle install

-Or install it yourself as:

-    $ gem install platform_lib_ruby
+    $ rake install

 ## Usage